 One of them is Sam Chambers.
 Sam is a senior on Frederick’s Varsity football team who simultaneously competes on the FHS Cheer team.
 To make cheerleading still accessible for the football athletes, the practices are slightly separated into two sections.

-These practices become even more vital as cheer competition approaches.
+These practices become even more vital with upcoming competitions.
 As previously mentioned, the team is now competing in the 5A co-ed category.
 The team starts competing in October, but their big competition is State in early December.

-In order for the team to make it to Nationals they need to receive a bid from an earlier competition.
-To receive a bid they have to place high enough at a competition for the judges to say that they are at a level where they can compete nationally.
+For the team to make it to Nationals, they need to receive a bid from an earlier competition by placing high enough for the judges to say that they are at a level where they can compete nationally.

-The FHS Cheer team is transitioning into new territory.
-They are opening up the sport for male and female cheerleaders at Frederick alike.
-But they are tackling this challenge head on.
+The FHS Cheer team is transitioning into new territory as they open up the sport for male and female Frederick cheerleaders alike.
+While this experience is new, the program is tackling the challenge head-on and keeping their eyes on their goals.